-In addition to learning from their own experiences and from other enterprises, firms can also learn from external trainers and consultants, whether their services are subsidized by governments or NGOs or purchased privately.
-An influential review of training experiments by McKenzie and Woodruff (2014), focused on small and medium-sized enterprises (SMEs), finds that most studies have very wide confidence intervals, with the result that it is rarely possible to reject a null hypothesis of no impact.
-McKenzie (2021) conducts a meta-analysis and finds that point estimates of effects on sales and profit are on average in the 5-10% range; the issue is that most studies are underpowered to detect effects of that magnitude.
-(See also the reviews by Grimm and Paffhausen (2015) and Quinn and Woodruff (2019).)
+In addition to learning from their own experiences and from other enterprises, firms can also learn from external trainers and consultants, whether their services are subsidized by governments or nongovernmental organizations or purchased privately.
+An influential review of training experiments by McKenzie and Woodruff (2014), focused on small- and medium-sized enterprises (SMEs), finds that most studies have very wide confidence intervals, with the result that it is rarely possible to reject a null hypothesis of no impact.
+McKenzie (2021) conducts a meta-analysis and finds that point estimates of effects on sales and profit are on average in the 5-10 percent range; most studies are underpowered to detect effects of that magnitude.
+(See also the reviews by Grimm and Paffhausen 2015 and Quinn and Woodruff 2019.)
 Because the literature has been thoroughly discussed in these previous reviews, here I highlight just a few contributions that seem particularly relevant.